setrar/ca/labs/1-rars/REPORT.md

 1. Use `s2i` and note `u(t2)` before and after this sign change.
    Use a calculator to check that the second value, if considered as unsigned, is correct.
-   Because it is, we could recover the value before the sign change by shifting `t2` to the right with the `srli` (shift-right-logical) instruction, which is the same as dividing by 2.

 - [ ] Before